A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Case Study 1: FutureShorelines Project

 Unsurprisingly, both static and dynamic context engineering outperform the unguided approach.
 Results further suggest that governance structure increases operational reliability.
 Figure~\ref{fig:reliability-variance} shows boxplots of the cumulative score based on five trials for all three conditions.
 The standard deviation ($\sigma$) for each condition is also provided in the plot.
 While Condition B (Static Context) achieved a similar mean score (6.45) to Condition C (Dual-Helix)'s 6.73, it exhibited high trial-to-trial variance.
 In fact, Condition C (Dual-Helix) reduced the standard deviation by more than half ($\sigma = 0.36$ vs. $\sigma = 0.79$).
-Even though a Welch’s t-test showed that the difference in mean performance between the static (B) and dual-helix (C) conditions was not statistically significant ($t(5.18) = 1.60, p = 0.169$), a pairwise F-test confirmed that Condition C achieved a statistically significant reduction in variance compared to the static baseline ($F(4,4) = 0.15, p = 0.047$).
-In production-grade software engineering, variance reduction is arguably more valuable than marginal mean improvement: a system that reliably produces good results is preferable to one that occasionally produces excellent results but also fails unpredictably.
-These results suggest that the Dual-Helix framework functions as a structural stabilizer, transitioning agentic behavior from a stochastic process to a reliable engineering workflow.
+Even though a Welch’s t-test showed that the difference in mean performance between the static (B) and dual-helix (C) conditions was not statistically significant ($t(5.18) = 1.60, p = 0.169$) due to the constrained sample size, the difference represents a small-to-medium effect size (Cohen's $d = 0.46$).
+More importantly, the primary value of the framework in this specific software engineering task is not necessarily raising the maximum capability ceiling, as the baseline LLM can occasionally achieve high scores probabilistically, but rather acting as an operational stabilizer.
+By reducing performance variance, the Dual-Helix architecture effectively transforms unpredictable, stochastic LLM outputs into more reliable, consistent engineering workflows.